zacharyvoase/hotqueue/README.rst

     easy_install -U hotqueue

-You best place to get started is `the documentation <http://richardhenry.github.com/hotqueue/>`_.
+The best place to get started is `the documentation <http://richardhenry.github.com/hotqueue/>`_.

 The source code is available on `GitHub <http://github.com/richardhenry/hotqueue>`_.